Buddhad/SQL-Learning/Questions/Ex-3.md

 **Note:- we will use <> and not != for the not equal operator, as per the SQL standard.**

-`Questions:1` What does the following query return?
+`Question: 1` What does the following query return?

 1. Films released before the year 2000